FYS Courses

 Class Selections:

-First-Year Seminars are open to all students in their first year at UMBC.
+NOTE: First-Year Seminars are open to all students during their first year at UMBC.
 Only ONE First-Year Seminar (FYS) can count towards the UMBC General Education Program (GEP) requirements.
 Any FYS course taken beyond the first FYS will only count for elective credits.

 FYS 101: First Year Seminars